Sign up for a Square Savings account in 11 steps:

 - No withdrawal limit fees.
 While most savings accounts limit you to six withdrawals a month before you pay a fee, the Square Savings account doesn’t charge a withdrawal limit fee.

-Consider these four drawbacks before signing up for a Square Savings account:
+Consider these three drawbacks before signing up for a Square Savings account:

 - No ATM withdrawals.
 Like most savings accounts that come with no ATM card, you can’t withdraw cash from your Square Savings account.
 To access your funds, you’ll need to initiate a free ACH transfer to an external bank account.